Transverse-momentum-dependent pion structures from lattice QCD: Collins-Soper kernel, soft factor, TMDWF, and TMDPDF: Bare matrix elements of quasi-TMDWF

 The bare matrix element of quasi-TMDWF in the coordinate space can be found in Fig.~\ref{fig:bare_zdep_qtmdwf}, different momenta are normalized using the mean value of the local matrix element at $(z, b_\perp) = (0, 0)$, so that some artifacts such as discretization effects can be canceled out.
 Due to the good convergence in the large-$\lambda$ region, the renormalized matrix elements $\varphi_\Gamma$ can be Fourier transformed directly to the momentum space.

 Fig.~\ref{fig:renorm_xdep_qtmdwf} illustrates the quasi-TMDWF in momentum space, where it can be seen that the dependence on momentum is not significant, implying that the CS kernel is not a large quantity.
-The small bumps in the lowest subfigure are caused by the small non-zero tails in the coordinate space, primarily manifest at large $b_\perp$.
+The small bumps in the right panel are caused by the small non-zero tails in the coordinate space, primarily manifest at large $b_\perp$.